Spektrum DX7 Programming Notes

 Mixing Architecture

-The mixing architecture is quite simple, but not explained in the manual.
+The mixing architecture is quite simple.

 Mixers: Simple case